bluebirz/bluebirz.github.io/_posts/2025-09-20-try-terraform-part-9.md

 {% tab ex2 vars.tfvars %}

-From the variable file, we can maintain buckets as a map while keeping `lifecycle_rules` as a single object.
+From the variable file, we can maintain buckets as a map and separately keep `lifecycle_rules` as a single object.

 ```terraform
 buckets = {